Rogue Trader (role-playing game): Development

 On 20 February 2009, Fantasy Flight Games announced Rogue Trader, an addition to the WH40K roleplaying milieu.
 The initial limited release sold out at the Gen Con 2009 event before a wider release to stores in October 2009.

+Fantasy Flight Games lost the Warhammer 40,000 license in 2016, but in 2018 the Black Library released Rogue Trader: The Omnibus, a compilation of three novels and two short stories by Andy Hoare.

+Rogue Trader was subsequently published by Cubicle 7.